beatricepedretti/USS_ENTERPRISE/README.md

   <li>Connect</li>
   <li>Start</li>
   <li>Stop</li>
-  <li>Step angle, three possibilities</li>
+  <li>Step angle, with three possibilities</li>
 </ul>
 and in a space that, at the end of the acquisition, will be filled with the reconstructed image.

 <h3>UART communication settings</h3>

-The user has the chance to connect automatically the GUI with the device through UART communication by pushing the button named 'Connect'.
-If a board programmed with our code is connected to the computer, it will send back a string 'Device succesfully connected$' and our computer will understand which is the right COM to use.
+The user has the chance to connect automatically the GUI with the device through UART communication by pushing the button 'Connect'.
+If a board programmed with our code is connected to the computer, it will send back the string 'Device succesfully connected$' and our computer will understand which is the right COM to use.
 It will be possible to see at the bottom of the GUI the connection status.

 <h3>Step angle settings</h3>

-The user can also configure some device settings through a GUI.
-The parameter that can be configured is: <em>Step angle</em> of the servomotors.
-This operation can allow the user to obtain a more defined image by improving the steps of the servomotors and so the number of points that describe the surface.
+The user can also configure the <em>Step angle</em> of the servomotors through our GUI.
+This operation allows the user to obtain a more defined image by increasing the steps of the servomotors and so the number of points that describe the surface.

 <h3>Start and Stop commands</h3>

 The user has to press the 'Start' button in order to start the three-dimensional scanning and the 'Stop' button can be pressed anytime the user wants.
 After the 'Stop' button has been pressed our device will come back at the 'zero configuration', ready to begin a new scanning process.

-<h2>Hardware setting</h2>
+<h2>Hardware settings</h2>

 In order to create our device different components have been used.
 <ul>